fusioncharts/blazor-fusioncharts/README.md

 4. MacOS or Linux Installation:
 For MacOS or Linux users, run the 'dotnet watch' command from your project directory in the terminal.
 5. Open your preferred web browser and navigate to the appropriate address to view and interact with your Blazor app.

+#### Setup using NuGet Package

+1. Open the Project in Visual Studio.
+2. Click on Setting icon in the top-right and then click on Options.
+3. Navigate to NuGet Package Manager and select Package Sources from the left panel of the Options window opened.
+4. Click on the '+' symbol at the top right of the Package Sources window.
+5. At the Name field add the name of the package source as 'myget.org' and at the Source field paste the myGet package link.
+6. Click on Update and then click on OK.
+7. Under Tools click on NuGet Package Manager and select Manage NuGet Packages for Solution.
+Now change the project source to myget.org in the top-right.
+8. Move to Browse tab of the same window , enter the credentials when prompted and install the package BlazorApp1.

 ## Quick Start
 The application's operational flow can be described as follows: